infanf/animagic/README.md

 Checks if all source code files are properly formatted without making changes.\
 Useful for CI/CD pipelines to ensure code style consistency.

+### `npm run lint`

+Runs ESLint to check for code quality issues and potential errors.

+### `npm run lint:fix`

+Automatically fixes ESLint issues that can be resolved automatically.

 ### `npm run eject`